Hucaru/GGST-hook/README.md

 # Guilty Gear Strive Client Hook

-Decreases the time taken to get to the main menu (slight speedup to quick match as arcsys go through the login process again when you select this option) .
-My time went from `2m 30s` to `1m 25s` (this depends on distance to server).
+Decreases the time taken to get to the main menu and start quick match.
+Unlike other solutions this is resilient to client version updates (unless they overhaul their network handling or modify their api endpoints) and does not requrie you to run a proxy application.

-## Disclaimer

-I have been using this since 02/07/2021.
-The likelyhood arcsys can even detect this is super small but on the off chance their server records how long a particular socket and http session is open for: Use at your own risk.
+# How this works

+By caching handles and requests the client makes.
+This means tls/tcp initialisation packets are no longer sent (except for when a new api call is made)

-## How to build
+## How to get

+Download the latest release, or alternatively build from source:

 Make sure visual studio is installed and edit the `VSTOOLS` variable in `build.bat` to point to your installed version of `vcvars64.bat`.
 Make sure you point to the 64-bit version.